karl-cardenas-coding/dynamodb-local-example/README.md

 ```

 ## Compiling Binary
-Once you have the required change to `Model` struct all that is required for you is to compile the binary for the operating system you need it for.
+Once you have the required change to the `Model` struct all that is required of you is to compile the binary for the operating system you need it for.
 If you have Go installed on your environment, simply execute the `go build` command.

  I have included build commands for the most common operating systems.
 Should you need to compile for other opearting systems please visit the Golang documentation for the proper `GOOS` and `GOARCH` [values](https://golang.org/doc/install/source).
+Place the compiled binary in the root of the project structure.

 ### Windows 64 bit